bfeitknecht/vault/vault/sem1/DMath/UE/U12/DMath_U12_bf.md

 **b)** $\bigcirc x F \models \exists x F$

-We proof this by showing that any interpretation that suitable to both sides of the equation and is a model for $\bigcirc x F$ is also a model for $\exists x F$.
+We proof this by showing that any interpretation that's suitable for both sides of the equation and is a model for $\bigcirc x F$ is also a model for $\exists x F$.
+Since any $U^\mathcal A$ that is a model for the LHS is equinumerous cannot be empty,

 **Definition 6.34.**
 An interpretation or structure is a tuple $\mathcal A = (U, \phi, \psi, \xi)$ where